Best VPN for Bypassing the Great Firewall

 China is called The Great Firewall for a reason as it comes down hard on VPN providers.
 In the year 2017, Chinese authorities ordered a crackdown on VPN services that went till the March of 2018.
 Officially, China does not favor cyber security laws and for VPN to operate in China is a cardinal sin.

 All of the aforementioned VPN providers operate outside of the Chinese boundaries but chances are that VPN providers can be targeted for standing in the way of the law of the land.
-If the government maintains its stringent policies, who knows the sites will be banned in the future and there will be no way for you to register and download your favorite VPN.
+If the government maintains its stringent policies, who knows the sites will be banned in the future and there will be no way for you to register and download your favorite and strong VPN.